 Thankfully, you don’t need to be a 1960s computer technician to use and extract .tar files – nor do modern .tar files even have anything to do with old computers.

 Just like the more familiar .zip files, .tar files compress large files into a single package, making it easier to store and send them through email, servers, and so on.
-As a result, it’s become a common file extension for many open-source software packages and other resources.
+As a result, it has become a common file extension for many open-source software packages and other resources.

 But with .zip being the easier of the two to use, why use .tar in the first place?
-As we’ll see in the next section, .tar comes with a few extra features that make it the better compression format for certain files and applications.
+The next section shows how .tar comes with a few extra features that make it the better compression format for certain files and applications.

 .tar vs .zip